Ext groups in Homotopy Type Theory: Ext in an ∞ -topos

 \begin{thm} Suppose sets cover in \( \Xc \).
 For any \( X \in \Xc \), ring \( R \in \Xc \kslice X \) and \( R \)-module \( B \), the functor \( \iExt{R}^n(B,-) : \eMod{R} \to \eAb{\Xc / X}' \) is naturally isomorphic to the sheaf Ext functor $\sExt{R}^n(B,-)$.
 In particular, we may take \(\iExt{R}^n(B,-)\) to land in \(\eAb{\Xc / X}\). \end{thm}

 \begin{proof} Since (external) injectives in \(\eMod{R}\) are always internally injective by~\cite[Theorem~3.8]{Ble18}, and moreover internal and HoTT-injectives coincide in \( \Xc / X \) by \cref{cor:hott-internal-injectivity}, we can use an (externally) injective resolution to compute \(\iExt{R}^n(B,-)\) by the dual of \cref{pro:ext-projective-resolution}.
-But this means that \(\iExt{R}^n(B,-)\) is the \(n^{th}\) right derived functor of the internal hom of \(R\)-modules, meaning it is naturally isomorphic to \(\sExt{R}^n(B,-)\). \end{proof}
+But this means that \(\iExt{R}^n(B,-)\) is the \(n^{th}\) right derived functor of the internal hom of \(R\)-modules, meaning it is naturally isomorphic to \(\sExt{R}^n(B,-)\).
+In particular, it is \(\kappa\)-compact. \end{proof}

 It follows that the computation in \cref{pro:ext-computation} can be regarded as a computation of sheaf Ext in the Sierpi\'nski \(\infty\)-topos, using a HoTT-projective resolution.

 \begin{rmk} In his thesis, Blechschmidt gives a definition of sheaf Ext groups in the internal language of a localic \(1\)-topos using the existence of enough injectives~\cite[Section~13.4]{Ble17}.
 In contrast, our internal Ext is the interpretation of \cref{dfn:ext-1}, which does not rely on injectives. \end{rmk}